Some frequently (and not-so-frequently) asked questions about the USA Computing Olympiad.

-For additional practice, CodeForces has an extensive selection of problems, sorted by rating, topic, or pretty much any other criterion you can think of.
+For additional practice, CodeForces has an extensive set of problems, sorted by rating, topic, or pretty much any other criterion you can think of.

 When should I read the solution?

 In general, I think it’s fine to read the solution relatively early on, as long as you’ve made several different attempts at it and you can learn effectively from the solution.

 On a bronze problem, read the solution after 15-20 minutes of no meaningful progress, after you’ve exhausted every idea you can think of.